Skip to content

 Core Features: Tips 16-30

 You have Cursor installed and configured.
-YOLO mode is on, project rules are committed, indexing is complete.
+Auto-Run is on, project rules are committed, indexing is complete.
 But you are still using Cursor like VS Code with a chat sidebar — typing code by hand, running commands manually, and occasionally asking the AI a question.
 That is like buying a sports car and only driving it in first gear.
 These 15 tips cover the features that make Cursor fundamentally different from a normal code editor.

 • The three keyboard shortcuts that handle 80% of your AI interactions (Tab, Cmd+K, Cmd+I)